waynekhan/waynekhan.github.io/_posts/2019-01-17-happy-new-year.md

 title: Happy New Year!
 ---

+# Happy New Year!

 A new year, a new blog then!

-I've been a long-time WordPress user, writing (very occasionally) on [kzhiwei.wordpress.com](https://kzhiwei.wordpress.com/).
+I've been a long-time WordPress user, previously writing at [kzhiwei.wordpress.com](https://kzhiwei.wordpress.com/).

 My current workflow is: